coverclock/com-diag-diminuto/README.md

 ## Abstract

 This file is part of the Digital Aggregates Corporation Diminuto package.
-Diminuto (Spanish for "tiny") is an open source library of systems programming functions and tools written in C to simplify the writing of device drivers, daemons, and systems applications for the Linux operating system.
+Diminuto ("tiny") is an open source library of systems programming functions and tools written in C to simplify the writing of device drivers, daemons, and systems applications for the Linux operating system.
 It has found its way into a number of commercial products of the Corporation's clients, so don't be surprised if you find this code being used legitimately elsewhere in your travels.
 Diminuto includes a suite